-The second construction contract for the construction of the new Raritan River Bridge (River Draw) was recently awarded by the NJ Transit Board of Directors.
-The bridge that lies on the North Jersey Coast Line will get a lift on a part of its structure.
+Skanska has been awarded the construction contract for the new Raritan River Bridge (River Draw).
+The contract award was by NJ Transit Corporation (NJ Transit) at a cost of $444 million.
+The bridge that lies on the North Jersey Coast Line will get a lift on a part of its damaged structure.
+Skanska will progress with construction work on the new Raritan RIver Bridge this April and complete the construction work in 2029.

 The current 166-year-old 2,920-foot Raritan River Bridge stretching between Perth Amboy and South Amboy will have a vertical lift on its center portion.
 This will allow for easy marine traffic flow, replacing the old movable swing-span bridge to allow for vessel passage.
 Once complete, the new bridge will be a twin-track movable span bridge.

-The latest construction contract for the new Raritan River Bridge has been awarded to Skanska Koch of Carteret.
-The cost for the project is at an overall of $595 million.
-This has also been catered for in part by the $444 million in federal grant.
-The federal grant came after Sandy as part of the federal Emergency Relief Program for resiliency projects.
+The latest construction contract for the new Raritan River Bridge has been awarded to Skanska at a cost of $444 million.
+This comes after a reveal of the overall cost for the project being $595 million.
+The total cost for the project was also catered for in part by a $444 million federal grant awarded to the project.
+A figure matching the Skanska Kock construction contract award for the new Raritan Riber Bridge project.
+The federal grant came after Superstorm Sandy as part of the federal Emergency Relief Program for resiliency projects.

 In addition to this cost is the 5% for contingency on the construction of several parts of the project.
 Those included in an official statement by NJ Transit include: the lift bridge, flanking spans, overhead catenary, among others.